joinpursuit/Pursuit-Core-Web/react_2/deployment/README.old.md

 Where `file.sql` is our .sql file's name.

 Barring any issues, your database should be seeded!
 There's only one last thing to do.
-We go to our `db.js` file or wherever you instantiated `pg-promise` and make sure that we use `process.env.DATABASE_URL` in the connection string (for when running on Heroku) or our local database for when there's no `DATABASE_URL` in the environment.
-Like so:
+We go to our `db.js` file or wherever you instantiated `pg-promise` and make sure that we use `process.env.DATABASE_URL` in the connection string or our local database like so:

 ```js
 var pgp = require("pg-promise")({});